 Home inspections are an important step in the home-buying process.
 Basically, they are thorough visual examinations of the physical structure and major systems of a home carried out by a professional who’s licensed to do this type of work in a given locality.

 When buying a home, you want to ensure that structural problems do not present safety hazards for your family and that no such issues impair your home’s value.

 While home inspections are not legally required, they are an extremely prudent thing to have done before taking ownership of a home.
 As a prospective home buyer, there are a few things you should know about home inspections and the steps involved in the process.

-If you are planning on buying a home in Pennsylvania and need a good home inspector company, you should contact S.P.T.
+If you plan to buy a home in Pennsylvania and need a good home inspector company, you should contact S.P.T.
 Home Services, LLC.
-Our licensed and certified inspectors serve prospective home buyers in Montgomery County, Bucks County, Berks County, Chester County, Delaware County and the city of Philadelphia.
-We provide accurate and affordable home inspections that you can rely on and we offer additional home inspection services.
+Our licensed and certified inspectors serve prospective homebuyers in Montgomery County, Bucks County, Berks County, Chester County, Delaware County, and Philadelphia.
+We provide accurate and affordable home inspections that you can rely on, and we offer additional home inspection services.